 While the eligibility criteria can be stringent, King says it ensures vehicles on the platform are of a certain quality.

 “Quality cars were one of the main reasons behind customers swapping from a taxi to Uber.
 However, we know that not everyone has access to a car, let alone one that passes all of Uber’s eligibility criteria,” he said.

-“Rather than buying a second car just for Uber, we’re seeing a trend where people are selling their cars, pocketing the cash, and then renting a car for rideshare.
-Because they can drive the rental for personal use as well, it often doesn’t make financial sense to run two vehicles.”
+“Rather than buying a second car just for Uber, we’re seeing a trend where people are selling their cars, pocketing the cash, and then get on a car subscription plan for rideshare.
+Because they can drive the subscription car for personal use as well, it often doesn’t make financial sense to run two vehicles.”

-Splend’s most recent addition to its product offerings, for example, lets you rent a new Kia Sportage from $269 per week.
+Splend’s most recent addition to its product offerings, for example, lets you subscribe to drive a new Toyota Yaris Cross Hybrid from $365 per week.
 With registration and all rideshare paperwork covered, and a wide range of exclusive partner discounts, drivers won’t need to work many hours with Uber each week to cover this cost.